araa1902/Stock-Market-Simulation/README.md

 - **Portfolio Management and Analysis**: Manage and analyze your stock portfolio, tracking investments and performance metrics.
 - **Stochastic Simulations**: Utilize stochastic models to simulate potential price movements, enhancing your trading strategies.

-For a detailed overview of the project, please refer to the documentation attacted.
+For a detailed overview of the project, please refer to the documentation attached.
 You can also watch a demonstration of the program's functionality on YouTube: [Stock Market Simulator Demo](https://youtu.be/IYRjPYVRNJw).